B.A. Early Childhood Education: Trauma Studies

 - Protective custody

 Death, Divorce, and Difficult Times

-This course will explore impact of death and divorce in the life of a young child.
+This Early Childhood Education Trauma Studies course will explore the impact of death and divorce in the life of a young child.
 It will include an understanding of the grieving process, and early childhood attachment.
-Theories of attachment as well as the continuum of possible attachment related behaviors are explained.
+Theories of attachment as well as the continuum of possible attachment-related behaviors are explained.
 Methods to facilitate healthy attachment are discussed.
 It includes: